wordmage/Carteasy/README.md

-<<<<<<< HEAD
 1. Carteasy

    A Shopping cart library for Android that allows you add to add items to cart and retrieve at ease.

 2. Quick Start

    Add the following dependency to your build.gradle:

-//Dependencies will come here.
+  Dependencies will come here.

   // For Gradle
  ```
 compile 'com.carteasy.v1.lib:carteasy:0.0.1'
  ```

-//For Maven - include maven url to repositories in build.gradle (module)
+  // For Maven - include maven url to repositories in build.gradle (module)
  ```
 allprojects {
     repositories {